mathias31415/diy_robotics/diy_robotics_gripper_cad/CONCEPT.md

 Servo 3: 5.36 N

-Servo 0 offers the best performance with a closing force of 6.57 N. However, due to the loosening gear, the reliability of this servo is rated as insufficient, so the servo with the next lowest closing force is selected.
+Servo 0 offers the best performance with a closing force of 6.57 N. However, due to the loosening gear, the reliability of this servo is rated as insufficient, so the servo with the next highest closing force is selected.
 Servo 2 has a closing force of 6.44 N, just below that of servo 0.
 It also has a metal gear, which should give it a longer life